 Making a claim

 We understand being involved in an incident or having your motorcycle stolen can be a stressful experience.
-We are here to help you 24 hours a day.
-Contact us on 13 25 24.
+You can make a Claim online* or you can call us on 13 25 24.

 What you must do

 Step 1 Make sure everyone is safe.
 For emergencies call 000.

 Step 2 Try to prevent further loss or damage.